The Absolute Best Sweet Potato Casserole with Marshmallows

 Quick Overview

-Don’t let the stunning presentation fool you; making this sweet potato casserole is an absolute breeze.
-You’ll start by cooking your sweet potatoes until they are fall-apart tender.
-You can either boil them in a large pot or bake them in the oven—whichever method you prefer!
-Once they’re soft, you’ll mash them up with rich melted butter, a whole can of sweetened condensed milk, and our cozy blend of spices.
+Making this beloved sweet potato casserole is an absolute breeze.
+You will start by cooking your sweet potatoes until they are fall-apart tender.
+You can either boil them on the stovetop or bake them in the oven—whichever method you prefer!
+Once they are soft, you will mash them up with rich butter, sweetened condensed milk, and a cozy mix of fall spices.
+After spreading that smooth, fragrant mixture into a baking dish, you simply blanket the top with fluffy marshmallows and bake until golden and bubbly.
+It takes just about 25 minutes of hands-on prep time and 15 to 20 minutes in the oven.

 Ingredients

-You only need a handful of simple, affordable ingredients to bring this masterpiece to life.
-Here is what you’ll want to grab from the grocery store:
+You only need a handful of everyday ingredients to bring this magic to life:

-- Sweet Potatoes: You’ll need about 2.5 pounds.
-You can peel and dice them for boiling, or leave them whole if you plan to bake them.
+- Sweet Potatoes: About 2.5 pounds.
+You can peel and cube them for boiling, or bake them whole and scoop out the flesh.

-- Butter: 8 tablespoons (one full stick) of unsalted butter, melted to mix effortlessly into the potatoes.
+- Butter: 8 tablespoons (1 full stick) of unsalted butter, melted to add rich, savory depth.

-- Salt: Just a 1/2 teaspoon to cut through the sweetness and enhance the flavors.
+- Salt: Just 1/2 teaspoon to balance out the sweetness.

-- Marshmallows: One 16-ounce bag.
-We love using the big, fluffy ones, but mini marshmallows work just as well!
+- Marshmallows: 1 (16 oz) bag.
+I love using the large, jumbo marshmallows, but mini marshmallows work wonderfully too!

 Step-by-Step Instructions

-Start by preheating your oven to 350 degrees Fahrenheit.
-Grab a 9×13 glass casserole dish and give it a good coating of non-stick cooking spray so nothing sticks to the edges.
-Set that aside for later.
+Begin by preheating your oven to 350°F. Grab a standard 9×13-inch glass casserole dish and lightly coat it with non-stick cooking spray so nothing sticks to the edges.

 Step 2: Cook the Sweet Potatoes

-If you’re boiling: Place your peeled and diced sweet potatoes into a large stock pot and cover them completely with water.
-Put the lid on, bring the water to a boil, and let them cook for about 15 minutes until they are fork-tender.
-Drain the water completely and put the potatoes back into the warm pot.
-If you prefer baking, just roast them whole until soft, let them cool slightly, and scoop the flesh right out of the skins!
+If you are boiling: Peel and dice your sweet potatoes.
+Place them in a large stockpot, cover completely with water, and put the lid on.
+Bring to a boil and cook for about 15 minutes until they are easily pierced with a fork.
+Drain the water completely and return the potatoes to the pot.
+(If baking: roast them whole until soft, then peel and place the flesh in a large bowl).

-To your cooked sweet potatoes, add the melted butter, the entire can of sweetened condensed milk, the cinnamon, nutmeg, and salt.
-Grab your potato masher (a large fork or a potato ricer works too) and mash away until the mixture is nice and smooth.
-Make sure all those wonderful spices are evenly distributed.
+To your warm sweet potatoes, add the melted butter, sweetened condensed milk, cinnamon, nutmeg, and salt.
+Grab your potato masher and mash away until everything is beautifully combined, nice, and smooth.

 Step 4: Assemble the Casserole

-Carefully transfer your creamy sweet potato mixture into the prepared 9×13 baking dish.
-Use a spatula or the back of a spoon to smooth out the top into a nice, even layer.
+Transfer your spiced sweet potato mixture into your prepared 9×13 baking dish.
+Use a spatula to spread it out and smooth the top into a nice, even layer.

 Step 5: Add Marshmallows and Bake

-Line the entire top of the casserole with your marshmallows, packing them in so there are no empty gaps.
-Pop the dish into your preheated oven and bake for about 15 to 20 minutes.
-Keep a close eye on it—you want the marshmallows to puff up and turn a gorgeous, light golden brown.
-Serve it warm and watch it disappear!
+Line the entire top of the sweet potato casserole with your marshmallows.
+Pop the dish into your preheated oven and bake for 15 to 20 minutes.
+Keep a close eye on it toward the end—you want the marshmallows lightly toasted and puffed, not burnt!
+Serve warm and enjoy.

 What to Serve It With